Cylinder head porting

 Cylinder head porting refers to the process of modifying the intake and exhaust ports of an internal combustion engine to improve their air flow.
 Cylinder heads, as manufactured, are usually suboptimal for racing applications due to being designed for maximum durability.
 Ports can be modified for maximum power, minimum fuel consumption, or a combination of the two, and the power delivery characteristics can be changed to suit a particular application.

-Dealing with air

-Daily human experience with air gives the impression that air is light and nearly non-existent as we move slowly through it.
-However, an engine running at high speed experiences a totally different substance.
-In that context, air can be thought of as thick, sticky, elastic, gooey and heavy (see viscosity), and head porting helps to alleviate this.

 Port modifications

 When a modification is decided upon through testing with an air flow bench, the original port wall material can be reshaped by hand with die grinders or by numerically controlled milling machines.
 For major modifications the ports must be welded up or similarly built up to add material where none existed.

 The Ford two-liter F2000 engine in stock trim equipped with the head shown above was capable of delivering 115 horsepower at 5500 rpm for a BMEP of 136 psi.

 This aftermarket Pro Stock racing head was used in an engine capable of 1300 horsepower at 9500 rpm with a BMEP of 238 psi.
 A BMEP of 238 puts it close to the limit for a naturally aspirated gas-burning engine.
 Naturally aspirated Formula One engines typically achieved BMEP values of 220 psi.
 Cam profiles, engine RPM, engine height constraints and other limitations contribute to the difference in engine power with the Ford unit as well, but the difference in port design is a major factor.